SIA Frontline and Non Frontline Licence

 An SIA security licence is an official certification that proves you are qualified to perform security duties for businesses or individual clients.
 Anyone working in the security industry must hold the appropriate licence to ensure they are legally compliant and properly trained.

 Issued by the government-backed Security Industry Authority (SIA), this licence covers various security roles, including close protection and manned guarding.
+These roles typically require a front-line SIA licence, especially for positions like guarding and CCTV monitoring.
 If you’re unsure which type of SIA licence you need, the UK government website provides clear guidance.

-For more details on how to apply for or renew your SIA licence, be sure to check out our other article.
+For more details on how to apply for or renew your SIA licence, be sure to check out our other article or contact our team for guidance on choosing the right SIA licence for your role.

 Different Types of SIA Licence